 idaho state forester's building / The Cabin

-The City of Boise is in the design phase of imagining a new Main Library building.
-We love the idea of a new library for Boise BUT, cautious preservationists have noticed that the initial proposed site plan does not make accommodations for saving the National Register Listed Historic Idaho State Forester's Building, constructed in 1940.
+There has been discussion that the National Register Listing may be preserved if the cabin is moved into Julia Davis Park, however, that will remain to be seen.
+The National Register Listed Historic Idaho State Forester's Building was constructed in 1940 as the home of the Idaho Forester’s Office.
 The building is currently home to The Cabin, a non-profit literary arts center leasing the City-owned property adjacent to the Library.
 Click the boxes below for links to the National Register Listing Form, and our blog for information on how you can help.

 west warm springs historic district